isomerpages/moe-yishuninnovajc/_2025-orientation/Frequently Asked Questions.md

 name, CG, and contact number on the reverse side of the cheque)</p>
 </li>
 </ul>
-<p>Students may refer to the Orientation e-booklet for more information regarding
+<p>Students may refer to the Orientation student site (<a href="https://go.gov.sg/yijcori" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/yijcori</a>)
-the price and support for students on FAS.</p>
+for more information regarding the price and support for students on FAS.</p>
 <p>
 <br>
 </p>